soundpress/RulesOfNYC/docs/c08/index.rst

    (7) A listing of the locations from which the registrant will remove trade waste and to which the waste is proposed to be removed; and a description of the kinds of waste removed and the methods used to remove such waste.
 If the applicant transports asbestos or other hazardous materials for which a New York State Department of Environmental Conservation Waste Transporter permit is required, a copy of such permit must be submitted with the application;

-   (8) Evidence of business automobile liability insurance covering every vehicle operated by the registrant that will transport waste, whether or not owned by the applicant, and every such vehicle hired by the registrant, with liability limits of no less than one hundred thousand dollars ($100,000) for personal injury to any one person and three hundred thousand dollars ($300,000) for personal injury to two (2) or more persons and twenty-five thousand dollars ($25,000) for damage to property.
+   (8) Evidence of business automobile liability insurance covering every vehicle operated by the registrant that will transport waste, whether or not owned by the applicant, and every such vehicle hired by the registrant, with liability limits of no less than two million dollars ($2,000,000) combined single limit per accident for bodily injury and property damage.

 (b) Class 2 Trade Waste Broker Registration.
 An application for registration required by Subdivision b of Section 16-505 of the Code to register as a trade waste broker must be signed by all persons participating directly or indirectly in the control of the applicant business and by: the proprietor of an applicant if the applicant is a sole proprietorship; every officer and director and stockholder holding ten (10) percent or more of the outstanding shares of a corporation, if the applicant is a corporation; all the partners, if the applicant is a partnership; the chief operating officer or chief executive officer, irrespective of organizational title and all persons or entities having an ownership interest of ten (10) percent or more, if the applicant is any other type of business entity.
 The application must be certified under penalty of criminal prosecution.
 The principal of such applicant shall be photographed by the Commission, and such application must contain the following information: